nityansuman/machine-learning-porch/README.md

 - [Word2Vec Embeddings - Skip Gram Model Using Negative Sampling](natural-language/skip-gram-word2vec.ipynb)
 - [Training Embeddings From Scratch Or Use Pre-trained Embeddings](natural-language/embeddings-playground.ipynb)

-Text classification (a.k.a. text categorization or text tagging) is the task of assigning a set of predefined categories to an open-ended text.
+#### Sentiment Classification

+Sentiment classification is the automated process of identifying opinions in text and labeling them as positive, negative, or neutral, based on the emotions.

 - [IMDb Moview Review Classification](natural-language/classification-playground.ipynb)